Shahidul Zahir

-Shahidul Zahir (শহীদুল জহির; born as Mohammad Shaheedul Haque, 11 September 1953 – 23 March 2008) was a Bangladeshi novelist, short story writer and government bureaucrat.
+Shahidul Zahir (শহীদুল জহির; born as Mohammad Shaheedul Haque, 11 September 1953 – 23 March 2008) was a Bangladeshi novelist, short story writer, and government bureaucrat.
 He is known for his unique practice of magical realism in modern Bengali literature.
-His novels and short stories are highly acclaimed for their originality of language and narrative technique.
+His novels and short stories have been noted for their originality of language and narrative technique.
 He contributed to Bengali fiction a distinct style, known as the "Shahidul Zahiriya".

-He has published four novels and three story collections.
+He published four novels and three story collections.
 Abu Ibrahimer Mirtu (Abu Ibrahim's Death, 2009) is one of his notable novels, which won the Prothom Alo Book of the Year 1415 award in 2010.
-Also, the novels Jibon O Rajnaitik Bastobota (Life and Political Reality, 1988), Se Ratey Purnima Chilo (That Night was the full Moon, 1995) and Mukher Dike Dekhi (Looking to the Face, 2006) are considered to be his major contributions to Bengali literature.
+Also, the novels Jibon O Rajnaitik Bastobota (Life and Political Reality, 1988), Se Ratey Purnima Chilo (That Night Was the Full Moon, 1995), and Mukher Dike Dekhi (Looking to the Face, 2006) are considered to be his major contributions to Bengali literature.
 He has added a new dimension to Bengali short stories.
-His notable collections of stories are Parapar (Crossing, 1985), Dumur-kheko Manush O Annanya Galpo (Fig-Eating People and Other Stories 1999), and Dolu Nadir Hawa O Annanya Galpo (The Wind of the Dolu River and Other Stories, 2004).
-His most notable stories are "Valobasha" ("Love" 1974), "Parapar" (Crossing, 1985), "Agargaon Colonyte Nayantara Phool Keno Nei" ("Why there are no Nayantara in Agargaon Colony" 1991), "Kathure O Dardakak" ("Woodpecker and Raven", 1992), "Kanta" ("Thorn", 1995), "Choturtha Matra" ("The Fourth Dimension", 1996), "Kothaye Pab Tare" (1999), "Dolu Nadir Hawa" ("The Wind of the Dolu River", 2003).
+His notable collections of stories are Parapar (Crossing, 1985), Dumur-kheko Manush O Annanya Galpo (Fig-Eating People and Other Stories, 1999), and Dolu Nadir Hawa O Annanya Galpo (The Wind of the Dolu River and Other Stories, 2004).
+His most notable stories are "Valobasha" ("Love" 1974), "Parapar" ("Crossing", 1985), "Agargaon Colonyte Nayantara Phool Keno Nei" ("Why there are no Nayantara in Agargaon Colony" 1991), "Kathure O Dardakak" ("Woodpecker and Raven", 1992), "Kanta" ("Thorn", 1995), "Choturtha Matra" ("The Fourth Dimension", 1996), "Kothaye Pab Tare" (1999), and "Dolu Nadir Hawa" ("The Wind of the Dolu River", 2003).

 Zahir received the Alaol Literary Award and the Kagoz Literary Award in 2004 for his contribution to literature during his lifetime.
 The subject of his literary pursuits has been widely discussed.
-Many films, television and plays have been made from his stories and novels.
+Many films, television shows, and plays have been made from his stories and novels.